jeffrey82221/dropbox_duckdb_playground/README.md

 1) [X] Build layered ETL pipeline
 2) [X] Build Graph from PyPi
-3) [ ] Replace batch_framework.filesystem by ffspec package (It is a filesystem interface used by many framework. e.g., pandas, torch, xarray, dask).
+3) [X] Incorporate batch_framework.filesystem with ffspec package (It is a filesystem interface used by many framework. e.g., pandas, torch, xarray, dask).
-4) [ ] Consider duckdb ffspec interfacing: https://duckdb.org/docs/archive/0.9.1/guides/python/filesystems
+4) [-] Consider duckdb ffspec interfacing: https://duckdb.org/docs/archive/0.9.1/guides/python/filesystems
 5) [X] Enable Cache Mechanism (using copy in filesystem) to store inputs and outputs of previous run for later use. (turn on only if set)
 6) [X] Enable Automatic Temporary Data Cleaning
 7) [X] Change current feedback mechanism to common cache mechaism (check examples)
-8) [ ] Study of dropboxdrivefs as filesystem.
+8) [X] Study of dropboxdrivefs as filesystem.
+9) [ ] Allow ffspec like package to be passed externally.
-9) [ ] Extend to various web sources.
+10) [ ] Extend to various web sources.

 # Related Fields: